JovRiver/Senior_Seminar_EMS_Project/README.md

 Our first attempt at the project left it in an untenable state, so I have decided to work on refactoring the whole project in order to bring it more in line with an MVC design pattern.

+Note: I created a legacy branch to hold the original build for comparison.

 I will update this as I make progress.